 - 79. Brassia species, hybrids and intergenerics. - 80.
 Miltonia/Miltoniopsis species and hybrids. - 81.
 Miltonia/Miltoniopsis intergenerics other than above. - 82.
 Oncidium species. - 83.
 Oncidium hybrids. - 84.
 Tolumnia (equitant Oncidium) species and hybrids. - 85.
-Oncidium intergenerics other than above. - 86.
-Oncidium allied genera species, hybrids, and intergenerics, other than above.
+Oncidium intergenerics other than above. - Oncidium allied genera species, hybrids, and intergenerics, other than above.
+Best of Classes 79 86.